v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 8. On the **SEA-WS3** blade, select **Managed Apps**.

-9. On the **SEA-WS3 | Managed Apps** blade, in the details pane, select **Translator**.
+9. On the **SEA-WS3 | Managed Apps** blade, in the details pane, select **Network Speed Test**.

-10. On the **Translator - Installation details** blade, you can see the entire lifecycle of the application, that is - when it was created, assigned, installation time and status and the last time the device checked in (synced with Intune).
+10. On the **Network Speed Test - Installation details** blade, you can see the entire lifecycle of the application, that is - when it was created, assigned, installation time and status and the last time the device checked in (synced with Intune).

 11. Close all open windows.